lueschem/edi/docs/config_management/plugins.rst

     ...

 :code:`edi` will render the file :code:`postprocessing_commands/rootfs/lxd2rootfs.edi` using the Jinja2 template engine and then execute it.
-It is a good practice to use this file as a small shim between :code:`edi` and the scripts that do the heavy lifting.
+It is a good practice to use this file as a thin shim between :code:`edi` and the scripts that do the heavy lifting.

 The statement :code:`require_root: True` tells edi that a privileged user (sudo) is needed to execute the command.